Affirmative Action and EEO Recruitment Goals and Applicant Pool FAQ

 Recruitment processes involve all the effort to reach out to qualified individuals, through formal and informal approaches, to generate interest in a position that is currently advertised or develop a recruitment pipeline.
 Recruitment processes can target specific demographics (see below) and should be as broad as possible.

-Selection processes involve all actions and steps that occur once an individual has submitted their application in Workday and evaluates the qualifications of the applicant.
-For faculty, this is once the search committee and other stakeholders begin to engage with an applicant.
+Selection processes involve all actions and steps that occur once an individual has submitted their application in Workday and in any way evaluate the qualifications of the applicant.

 Selection processes cannot target specific demographics and should be standardized and consistent for all applicants in the pool.